Lilford's wall lizard

 Lilford's wall lizard (Podarcis lilfordi) is a species of lizard in the family Lacertidae.
-The species is endemic to the Balearic Islands, Spain.
+The species is endemic to the Gymnesian Islands, the easternmost of the Balearic Islands, Spain.
+There are 27 subspecies that are recognized as being valid.

 Its natural habitats are temperate Mediterranean-type shrubby vegetation, rocky areas, and rocky shores.
-Originally distributed throughout the Balearics, the introduction of alien species which started with the Romans has confined the species to the uninhabited islets around the major islands, on almost each of which a local subspecies has evolved.
+Originally distributed throughout the Gymnesians, the introduction of alien species which started with the Romans has confined the species to the uninhabited islets around the major islands, on almost each of which a local subspecies has evolved.
 It is threatened by habitat loss.

 Etymology

 P. lilfordi is named in honour of Thomas Powys, 4th Baron Lilford, a British ornithologist who studied the fauna of the Balearics.